gounthar/docker-agent/updatecli/scripts/ubi9-latest-tag.md

 ### Curl Command
 The curl command is used to make an HTTP GET request to the Red Hat Container Catalog API with the specified parameters.
 It fetches the JSON data containing the tags for the UBI9 images.
-Click on "Execute" to get a curl command such as:
+Within the Swagger RedHat UI, once you have entered the right data in the fields, click on "Execute" to get a curl command such as:

 ```sh
 curl -X 'GET' \